swiftlang/swift-evolution/proposals/0382-expression-macros.md

 From an implementation perspective, the compiler reserves the right to avoid performing repeated type checking of the same macro arguments.
 For example, we type-checked `#stringify(1 + 2)` in the first phase of the expansion of `prohibitBinaryOperators`, and then again on the expanded result.
 When the compiler recognizes that the same syntax node is being re-used unmodified, it can re-use the types computed in the first phase.
 This is an important performance optimization for the type checker.

+Macro expansion cannot be recursive: if the expansion of a given macro produces source code that expands that same macro, the program is ill-formed.
+This prevents unbounded macro expansion.

 ### Macro implementation library

 Macro definitions will make use of the [swift-syntax](https://github.com/apple/swift-syntax) package, which provides the Swift syntax tree manipulation and parsing capabilities for Swift tools.
 The `SwiftSyntaxMacros` module will provide the functionality required to define macros.